Open Access Policy

 ASAP-funded researchers must consider their approach to managing and sharing anticipated outputs at the start of their funding cycle.
 We consider that all research outputs are significant and will hold clear value as a resource for others in academia or industry.
-As such, we require a Research Outputs Management Plan (ROMP) explaining your planned approach.
-A template for the ROMP will be available on the ASAP platform and staff will assist in the initial planning stage.
+As such, we require a Research Outputs Management System (ROMS) explaining your planned approach.
+A template for the ROMS will be available on the ASAP platform and staff will assist in the initial planning stage.

 You should have a flexible and dynamic approach to outputs management.
 This means reviewing and adapting your plan as your research progresses and throughout the research lifecycle.

 Plans should reflect established best practice in your research field.
 In particular, make sure your shared outputs are discoverable to other research teams and to recognized community repositories when possible, using persistent identifiers for these outputs wherever possible.